cemreefe/cemreefe.github.io/source/posts/2019/08/24/North Korean Economy, its establishment, its collapse and its present.md

-arrested in drug-smuggling operations in more than a dozen countries.In 2004, two North Korean embassy employees were caught smuggling 150,000 tablets of clonazepam in Egypt, and in that same year,\
-embassy employees from Bulgaria were arrested in Turkey in\
-possession of over 500,000 tablets of Captagon, with an estimated street value of \$7 million.The government of North Korea has only admitted that individuals undertook such acts, and not at the direction of the state.
+arrested in drug-smuggling operations in more than a dozen countries.In 2004, two North Korean embassy employees were caught smuggling 150,000 tablets of clonazepam in Egypt, and in that same year, embassy employees from Bulgaria were arrested in Turkey in possession of over 500,000 tablets of Captagon, with an estimated street value of $7 million.The government of North Korea has only admitted that individuals undertook such acts, and not at the direction of the state.

-Wikipedia -- North Korea's Illicit Activities\
+Wikipedia -- North Korea's Illicit Activities
-In 2001, income from illegal drugs amounted to between \$500 million and \$1 billion.
-In a 2013 Washington Post article, annual revenues from methamphetamine sales are estimated at \$100 million to \$200 million, according to Balbina Hwang and Max Fisher.
+In 2001, income from illegal drugs amounted to between $500 million and $1 billion.
+In a 2013 Washington Post article, annual revenues from methamphetamine sales are estimated at $100 million to $200 million, according to Balbina Hwang and Max Fisher.

 ### 3) Hacking

 There are several incidents allegedly caused by North Korean hackers.
-One is the infamous "\$1,000,000,000 North Korean Bank Heist" that Kento Bento explains exactly what happened in great depth.
+One is the infamous "$1,000,000,000 North Korean Bank Heist" that Kento Bento explains exactly what happened in great depth.
 The bank targeted was the Federal Reserve Bank of New York, an institution renowned for its security.